Trauma Therapy in Fort Collins, CO

 I take a whole-person approach to a whole-person wound.

-I take a whole-person approach to a whole-person wound.
-In my Fort Collins counseling practice and with online clients across Colorado, the work has to meet all of you, not just the parts that are easy to talk about.
+In my therapy practice in Fort Collins and with online clients across Colorado, the work has to meet all of you — not just the parts that are easy to talk about.
 Complex trauma lives in the body, the mind, and the story all at once.

-We explore the relational patterns you learned early and how they're showing up now: in love, in friendship, in the way you relate to yourself.
+Attachment-focused work.
+We explore the relational patterns you learned early and how they're showing up now — in love, in friendship, in the way you relate to yourself.

+Trauma-informed, body-aware.
 The nervous system holds what the mind sometimes can't access.
-We work at the pace your system can tolerate: gently, incrementally, and with your safety at the center.
+We work at the pace your system can tolerate — gently, incrementally, with safety at the center.

-The goal isn't perfect relationships, it's the capacity for real ones.
+Building toward secure relating.
+The goal isn't perfect relationships.
+It's the capacity for real ones.
 We work toward a you who can receive love, set limits, and stay in hard conversations without disappearing.

 A Note from Me

-When someone sits across from me and tells me their story, the parts they've rehearsed and the parts they're still figuring out, I am aware of what a gift that is.
+When someone sits across from me and tells me their story, the parts they've rehearsed and the parts they're still figuring out, I'm aware of what a gift that is.
 I don't take it lightly.
-And I want you to know before you ever walk through the door that I'm not going to have all the answers, and I'm not going to pretend to.

 People who grew up without reliable love often spend their adult lives wondering if they're too much, or not enough, or fundamentally broken in ways others aren't.
 I want to offer you something different: a space where you are exactly enough, and where the work is not to fix you but to help you find yourself beneath all that heavy armor.